The next role isn’t the hard part. Figuring out who you are without this one is.

 And if you already made the move and feel lost rather than free, that's not a failure.
 It's the predictable result of removing a structure without understanding what it was compensating for.

 Career coaching helps you figure out what to do next.
-Therapy helps you understand why you're stuck, what the transition is actually about at a deeper level, and what needs to shift internally for any external change to hold.
+Therapeutically-informed coaching helps you understand why you're stuck, what the transition is actually about at a deeper level, and what needs to shift internally for any external change to hold.

 Without that internal work, people tend to recreate the same patterns in new settings.
 They end up building the same problem in a different context.